mahfuja5768/Explore-Tech-Events/README.md

 ### ~ Next there is a footer section which contains quick menu, social links, newsletter and a copyright text with a dynamic year.

-### ~ In this website , there is also about page , More events page and selected event page which is in private route.
+### ~ In this website , there is also about page , More events page, selected event page, blog page and selected.
+Blog page and selected  event page are in private route.